 About This Author

 Dominic Dyer is CEO of the Badger Trust and British Wildlife Advocate at the Born Free Foundation.
-He will be speaking at the Lush Showcase in Manchester on Sunday 23 September.

 Photo credit: William Warby, Flickr (wwarby)